BrainImaging/brics-docs/docs/viewer.md

 ### Subject

 A Subject represents a subject (whether a volunteer, patient, a phantom, or an artificial data set).
-Every Subject in a Project must have a unique **subject_id**, which is an alpha-numeric string
+Every Subject in a Project must have a unique **subject_id**, which is an alpha-numeric string; it should not contain any PHI.

+### Study
+The main working unit of BrICS is the Study.
+A Study represents a set of images acquired (or generated) for a Subject that are meant to be considered concurrently for visualization or analysis.
+In the standard DICOM lexicon, a study corresponds to a specific imaging session; f
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODgzNjU4MTYsNTU2Njk0NDQ0XX0=
+eyJoaXN0b3J5IjpbLTEyOTU0MjIwMDAsNTU2Njk0NDQ0XX0=
 -->